Pyntux/TimerDown/README.md

 ![Timer-Down.png](https://raw.githubusercontent.com/Pyntux/TimerDown/main/Timer-Down.png)

-A simple python &amp; pytq5 app to turn off your PC in "X" minutes or at specific time of current day.
+A simple python &amp; pytq5 app to turn off (shutdown) your PC in "X" minutes or hours, or at specific time of current day.

 ### Dependencies:

 App is writen in Python & Pyqt5.
-For now only works on Linux machines.
+For now only works on Linux machines. (maybe Mac, I do not know...)

    You need to have installed: